Design patterns

 It is common for an interface to describe interactions between two occurrences of the same kind.
 In addition to the example of an interface between two objects, projects create interfaces for other subjects, such as contracts, disciplines, or parties.
 The subject of an interface depends on the project’s key area of the system that is sensitive to suboptimization.

-Similar to the example of an interface between two objects, the model includes a type relation has lead between the Interface type element and the type element of the corresponding subject, with the cardinality set to Single.
-The same applies to the has supporting type relation.
+Similar to the example of an interface between two objects, in the model, a type relation, has lead, is created between the type elements Interface and the type element of the corresponding subject (e.g. Contract, Discipline, Party).
+Similar to interfaces for objects, the cardinality of this relation is set to Single.
+For the type relation, has supporting, the same settings are applied.

 Categorization